Homelessness in South Africa

 Homelessness in South Africa dates back to the apartheid period.
 Increasing unemployment, lack of affordable housing, social disintegration, and social and economic policies have all been identified as contributing factors to the issue.

 Some scholars argue that solutions to homelessness in South Africa lie more within the private sphere than in the legal and political spheres.

-There is no national census on homeless people in South Africa, researchers instead rely on individual studies of homeless persons in particular cities.
+There is no national census on homeless people in South Africa; researchers instead rely on individual studies of homeless persons in particular cities.

 In 2022, the South African homeless population was reported by Statistics South Africa (Stats SA) to comprise a total of 55,719 individuals.

-One study found that three quarters of South African metropolitan municipalities viewed homelessness primarily as a social dependency issue, responding with social interventions.
-At the same time, homeless South Africans indicated that the most important thing the municipality could assist them with was employment and well-located affordable housing.
+One study found that three-quarters of South African metropolitan municipalities viewed homelessness primarily as a social dependency issue and responded with social interventions.
+At the same time, homeless South Africans indicated that the most important assistance the municipality could provide was employment and well-located, affordable housing.

 History

 Early history through the 1800s

-In the 19th century the main issues for the colonies was of squatting and vagrancy after much of the land was taken by white people to be farmed.
-Mid 19th century, under the colonial rule efforts were made to remove non-white people from white owned property, causing the displacement and a large wandering population looking for work.
+In the 19th century, the main issues facing the colonies were squatting and vagrancy, as white settlers took much of the land for farming.
+In the mid-19th century, under colonial rule, efforts were made to remove non-white people from white-owned property, causing the displacement of a large wandering population looking for work.

-The introduction of Cape's Vagrancy and Squatting Act (1878) and other legislation passed by the colonies, were enacted to change the status of vagrants or wanders living on the land into residential labour status to prevent any crime risks associated with the wandering population.
+The introduction of Cape's Vagrancy and Squatting Act (1878) and other legislation enacted by the colonies were intended to change the status of vagrants or wanders living on the land from a status of vagrancy to residential labour, to prevent the crime risks associated with the wandering population.

 Apartheid period

 During the apartheid period, racial segregation and anti-black policies were used to preserve white rule of the country.
 Zoning laws controlled movement and places of residence for black people, forcing them into black townships in the white-ruled cities.
 Visible homelessness was not allowed on the streets, so those who were homeless due to apartheid policies moved into shack settlements.

-Natives Land Act 1913, known as the Black Land Act, legalised the use of racial distinction that denied rural black farmers access to land.
+The Natives Land Act 1913, known as the Black Land Act, legalised racial distinctions that denied rural black farmers access to land.
 Formed forced 'scheduled areas' that prevented the buying and selling of land to make any profit.
 It encouraged segregation, controlled movement, and spatially segregated residence within urban areas, and expanded throughout the apartheid.

 From this piece of legislation, more policies and legislation of racial segregation were enacted, limiting areas for blacks to live, forcing them into townships.
 The Native Land Act was the first piece of legislation to enforce territorial segregation and was the beginning of racial segregation in institutionalising it into South African legislation.